-- Adjustable wrench (to suit 12 mm (1/2 in) nuts) - Small screwdriver provided with data logger - Small Phillips screwdriver - UV-resistant cable ties - Small pair of diagonal-cutting pliers - Adjustable wrench with a minimum 50 mm (2 in) jaw size
+- adjustable wrench (to suit 12 mm (1/2 in) nuts) - small screwdriver provided with data logger - small Phillips screwdriver - UV-resistant cable ties - small pair of diagonal-cutting pliers - adjustable wrench with a minimum 50 mm (2 in) jaw size.

-7.5 Installation in a RAD06 radiation shield
+7.4.1 Installation in a radiation shield

 - 1. Loosen the nut on the entry gland at the bottom of the shield. - 2.
 Insert the sensor into the gland.
 See Figure 7-1 (p.
 11).
-The sensor should be pushed into the shield all the way, so only the hexagonal parts of the white cable gland (at the end of the probe) are just outside the hole in the large gray nut. - 3.
-First tighten, by hand, the nut on the radiation shield gland until the sensor is held firmly in place.
-Ensure the gland tightens on the larger round section of the white body of the sensor, not on the nut of the cable gland. - 4.
-Use the large adjustable wrench to further tighten the gland by 1/2 to 1 turn.
-Do not overtighten the nut, as you risk damaging the sensor body and making service of the sensor more difficult in the future.
+The sensor should be pushed into the shield so the tip of the sensor is approximately one third of the way down from the top of the shield, or as far as it can be pushed in if using the 14-plate shield. - 3.
+First tighten the nut on the gland by hand until the sensor is held firmly in place.
+Ensure the gland tightens on the white body of the sensor, not the connector.
+Then use the large adjustable wrench to further tighten the gland by 1/2 to 1 turn.
+Do not overtighten the nut as you risk damaging the sensor body and also making service of the sensor more difficult in the future.

 Figure 7-1.
-HygroVue 5 detail of insertion in a RAD06 shield
+Cut away view shows HygroVUE 10 insertion in a RAD shield

-7.6 Mount the shield
+7.4.2 Mount the shield

-1. Attach the radiation shield to the tripod mast, crossarm, or tower leg using the supplied U-bolt or band clamp.
-See the following image for an example of shield mounting.

-2. Route the cable to the data logger, and secure the cable to the mounting structure using cable ties.
+- 1. Attach the radiation shield to the tripod mast, crossarm, or tower leg using the supplied U-bolt or band clamp.
+See Figure 7-2 (p.
+12) for an example of shield mounting. - 2.
+Connect the cable to the sensor. - 3.
+Route the cable to the data logger, and secure the cable to the mounting structure using cable ties.